ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 Notes about topology:

 - VMs are spawned on top of each VF.
 Each VF will have a port representor in ACC.
 P4 runtime rules are configured to map VFs and their corresponding port representors.
 - Each physical port will have a port representor in ACC.
-P4 runtime rules are configured to map VFs and its corresponding port representors.
+P4 runtime rules are configured to map VFs and their corresponding port representors.
 - Each physical port will have a corresponding APF netdev on HOST.
 Create port representors in ACC for each HOST APF netdev.
-These APF netdev on HOST will receive unknown traffic for applications to act on.
+These APF netdevs on HOST will receive unknown traffic for applications to act on.
 - All port representors should be part of an OvS bridge.
-Based on topology, these OvS bridges will just perform bridging or TEP termination bridges which are used to enable underlay connectivity for VxLAN traffic.
+Based on topology, this OvS bridge will just perform bridging or TEP termination on a bridge which is used to enable underlay connectivity for VxLAN traffic.
-- OvS bridges, VxLAN ports are created using ovs-vsctl command provided by the networking recipe and all the port representors are attached to OvS bridge using ovs-vsctl command.
+- OvS bridges and VxLAN ports are created using ovs-vsctl command (provided by the networking recipe).
+- All port representors are attached to OvS bridge using ovs-vsctl command.
 - This config has:
   - 1 Overlay VF
-  - 1 Port representors in ACC for the above 1 Overlay VF1
+  - 1 Port representors in ACC for the 1 Overlay VF
   - 2 physical ports
-  - 2 Port representors in ACC for the above 2 physical ports
+  - 2 Port representors in ACC for the 2 physical ports
-  - 2 APF netdev on HOST
+  - 2 APF netdevs on HOST
-  - 2 Port representors in ACC for the above 2 HOST APF netdevs
+  - 2 Port representors in ACC for the 2 HOST APF netdevs
   - TEP termination dummy interface

 System under test will have above topology running the networking recipe.
 Link Partner can have the networking recipe or legacy OvS or kernel VxLAN.
-Refer to the limitation section in [Linux Networking for E2100](es2k-linux-networking.md) before setting up the topology.
+Refer to the Limitations section in [Linux Networking for E2100](es2k-linux-networking.md) before setting up the topology.

 ## Creating the topology

 Follow steps mentioned in [Running Infrap4d on Intel E2100](/guides/es2k/running-infrap4d.md) for starting `infrap4d` process and creating protobuf binary for `fxp-net_linux-networking-v2` p4 program.

-### Port Mapping
+### Port mapping

 These VSI values can be checked with `/usr/bin/cli_client -q -c` command on IMC.
-This command provides VSI ID, Vport ID, and corresponding MAC addresses for all
+This command provides VSI ID, Vport ID, and MAC addresses for all:

 - IDPF netdevs on ACC
 - VFs on HOST